-Egrem (Empresa de Grabaciones y Ediciones Musicales, or Enterprise of Recordings and Musical Editions), Cuba's national record company, was founded in 1964, after the nationalization of the country's music industry, and operated as a monopoly until the 1980s, when independent labels began to return.
+Egrem (Enterprise of Recordings and Musical Editions), Cuba’s national record company, was founded in 1964, after the nationalization of the country’s music industry, and operated as a monopoly until the 1980s, when independent labels began to return.
 Its vast catalog ranges from the old salsa of Buena Vista Social Club alumni Ibrahim Ferrer and Omara Portuondo to the jazz of Grammy winners Irakere and timba band Los Van Van.

 Following the initial 2013 meeting, Wade Leak, Sony Music senior vp/deputy general counsel, requested authorization from the U.S. Department of the Treasury for a team of executives to travel to Cuba.
 Sony entered into the transaction pursuant to the “informational materials” exemption under U.S. sanction rules for Cuba administered by the Office of Foreign Assets Control, an exemption that applies to music and other works of art.

 Sony found ambassadors in its own roster: Eduardo Cabra of Calle 13 and Diana Fuentes, a Cuban artist signed to Egrem in Cuba and to Sony for the world.
-The pair arranged a phone call between Egrem managing director Mario Angel Escalona Serrano and Afo Verde, Sony's Chairman and CEO for Latin America, Spain and Portugal.
+The pair arranged a phone call between Sony Latin chairman/CEO Afo Verde and Egrem managing director Mario Angel Escalona Serrano.

 “Had we not gone through them, it would have been much more complex,” says Verde.
 “Their help allowed for a warmer introduction, as if we were meeting mutual friends.”
 By August 2014, a Sony delegation was on its way to Cuba.

-An ebullient Verde says, "It's hard to find a music catalog in the world where the professional training of the artists is of such high quality.
-Cuban musicians can both excite the listener and dazzle with their virtuosity -- and that's something you hear in each of these recordings."
+An ebullient Verde says, “It’s hard to find a music catalog in the world where the professional training of the artists is of such high quality.”